winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 ```

-## Custom Summarizers
+## Summarizers

 `Summarizers` produce `change summaries`.
 A summarizer's task is to describe a distinct change which has happened between the two documents.
-A summarizer is defined per schema type, and returns a function which returns an array of one or more change summaries.
+A summarizer is defined per schema type, and returns a `resolve` function which returns an array of one or more change summaries.
 A developer can implement `part:@sanity/visual-diff/custom` to define her own custom summarizers.
 E.g.:

 ```
 const summarizers = {